unswexplains/unswexplains.github.io/ff3ee5fc82f5/content.md

 One con is that it makes it hard to compare the populations of a region across the three years.
 Consider Victoria (VIC), for example.
 It's hard to compare the populations of Victoria in 2000, 2010, and 2020, because the bottoms of the three bars are not aligned.
 This problem does not arise when the bars are side-by-side, because the bottoms are all aligned.
 When the bars are stacked, there's one region whose populations across the three years are easy to compare, and that's the lowest region (NSW), because the bottoms of its bars are all aligned.
 But that's the only region - all of the others are difficult to compare.

 One pro of stacking the bars is that we get to see the total population each year - it corresponds to the top of the stack.
 And we can easily compare the total across the three years, because the bottoms of the stacks are all aligned.
-When the bars are side-by-side, we can't see the total populations.
+When the bars are side-by-side, we can't see these total populations.

 # Stacked proportional bars